 Our work is to do everything in our power to help the companies in which we invest achieve these three objectives.
 These letters have been a first step towards establishing a framework.

-2. No sustainable investment objective
+2. No significant harm to the sustainable investment objective